capriumarvind/javascriptAjax/README.md

 # javascriptAjax
-Fundamental Ajax implementation using JavaScript
+A sample of Fundamental Ajax implementation using JavaScript